of graduate employers say relevant experience is essential to getting a job with them

 Work placements offer a wealth of benefits alongside your studies, helping you put your learning into practice, develop your skills and understanding of the workplace, boost your CV for your chosen career or enhance your UCAS application for higher education.
 Our hired@UCB team can help find the ideal placement for you.

 Our college Fitness and Personal Training course requires you to undertake work placement throughout both years of study.
 Our industry links allow you to benefit from coaching sessions, qualifications and training sessions, as well as opportunities to assist at competitions at the Birmingham School Games, Inclusive Sports Festivals and working in local schools.

 This course gives you a unique opportunity to gain valuable industry qualifications alongside an academic course with hands-on experience.
 With this qualification, you can begin working in fitness facilities and gyms as a paid instructor, and if you are passionate about becoming a specialist, this is the best choice you can make.

 The example roles and salaries below are intended as a guide only.

 Average Salary: £22,976

 Aspiring to a higher level career?
-Complete this course and you could progress onto our Sport and Fitness Studies degree.
+Complete this course and you could progress onto our Sport, Coaching and Fitness degree.